licentia88/MagicOnionGenericTemplate/README.md

 Focused on performance and security this template introduces a built-in rate limiter using Redis.
 This limiter serves as a robust defense against Denial of Service (DoS) attacks and guards against resource depletion.
 The template also integrates advanced encryption techniques like Diffie-Hellman and AES-GCM to secure end-to-end encryption and effective prevention of token theft.
 In parallel, it streamlines development by providing standard Create, Read, Update, and Delete (CRUD) operations via the services and hubs components, thereby expediting the development lifecycle.

+## Let's Connect!
+I appreciate every star ⭐ that my projects receive, and your support means a lot to me!
+If you find my projects useful or enjoyable, please consider giving them a star.

 ## Quick Intro

 When using MagicOnion to create a protocol schema, we typically inherit from **IService<>**.
 However, with this template, we inherit from **IMagicService<>** or **IMagicSecureService** to leverage additional service methods.
 The service methods available in these interfaces can be found [here](#method-signatures).